coleifer/kt/docs/api.rst

         Appends data to an existing key/value pair.
 If the key does not exist, this is equivalent to :py:meth:`~TokyoTyrant.set`.

+    .. py:method:: addshl(key, value, width)

+        :param str key: key to append value to
+        :param value: data to append (will be serialized using serializer)
+        :param int width: number of bytes to shift
+        :return: boolean indicating success
+        :rtype: bool

+        Concatenate a value at the end of the existing record and shift it to the left by *width* bytes.

+    .. py:method:: setnr(key, value)

+        :param str key: key to set
+        :param value: value to store (will be serialized using serializer)
+        :return: no return value

+        Set with no server response.

+    .. py:method:: setnr_bulk(__data=None, **kwargs)

+        :param dict __data: mapping of key/value pairs to set.
+        :param kwargs: mapping of key/value pairs to set, expressed as keyword arguments
+        :return: no return value

+        Set multiple key/value pairs using the same no-response API as :py:meth:`TokyoTyrant.setnr`.

+    .. py:method:: setdup(key, value)

+        :param str key: key to set
+        :param value: value to store (will be serialized using serializer)
+        :return: boolean indicating success

+        Set key/value pair.
+If using a BTree and the key already exists, the new value will be added to the end.

+    .. py:method:: setdupback(key, value)

+        :param str key: key to set
+        :param value: value to store (will be serialized using serializer)
+        :return: boolean indicating success

+        Set key/value pair.
+If using a BTree and the key already exists, the new value will be added to the front.

     .. py:method:: get_part(key, start=None, end=None)

         :param str key: key to look-up